-1) Document demonstrating that the applicant has the necessary educational background to undertake studies in the Master’s degree programme
+- Document demonstrating that the applicant has the necessary educational background to undertake studies in the master’s degree programme

-Applicants who will graduate by November 26, 2020, must append a certificate of student status to the application, which shows the estimated graduation date and the language in which the degree has been completed.
+- A certificate of student status and a transcript of record of ongoing studies.
+Applicants who will graduate by 22 November 2023 at the latest, must append a certificate of student status to the application, which shows the estimated graduation date and the language in which the degree has been completed.
 The certificate of student status must be appropriately stamped and signed by the education institution.

 All certificates and transcripts of records are to be translated by an authorised translator, if they are in a language other than Finnish, Swedish or English.